-On 1st January 2019 a two year Disclosure Pilot commences in the Commercial Court which will test the proposed changes to the CPR that were approved by the Civil Procedure Rule Committee on 13th July 2018.
+On 1st January 2019 a two year Disclosure Pilot commenced in the Commercial Court which tests the proposed changes to the CPR that were approved by the Civil Procedure Rule Committee on 13th July 2018.
 Details of the changes can be found here.

-We are pleased to announce a special event on 22nd January 2019 to give practitioners the chance to familiarise themselves with the rule amendments and hear the perspectives of senior members of chambers as to what the developments will mean in practice.
+A special event was held on 22nd January 2019 to give practitioners the chance to familiarise themselves with the rule amendments and hear the perspectives of senior members of chambers as to what the developments mean in practice.

-We are also delighted to be able to confirm that the Judge in charge of the Commercial Court, a former member of chambers, Mr Justice Teare, will chair the discussions and provide his own insight into how the new procedures will play out in practice.
+We were delighted that the Judge in charge of the Commercial Court, a former member of chambers, Mr Justice Teare, accepted our invitation to chair the discussions and provided his own insight into how the new procedures will play out in practice.

-The event will feature an introduction by Mr Justice Teare, a presentation summarising the principal features of the new process, contributions from senior practitioners as to the practical ramifications of the Pilot and a chance to raise questions afterwards.
-Please join us afterwards for networking and for an (optional) cheese and wine tasting.
+The event featured an introduction by Mr Justice Teare, a presentation summarising the principal features of the new process, contributions from senior practitioners as to the practical ramifications of the Pilot and a chance to raise questions afterwards.
+Those that attended were invited to join us afterwards for networking and for an (optional) cheese and wine tasting.

 Sir Nigel Teare was called to the Bar by Lincoln’s Inn in 1974.
 He was Junior Counsel to the Treasury in Admiralty matters from 1989-1991 and in 1991 was appointed Queen’s Counsel.
 He was a Recorder of the Crown Court from 1993-2006 and an acting Deemster in the High Court of the Isle of Man and in the Staff of Government Division (Court of Appeal) from 2000-2006.
 He was the Lloyd’s Appeal Arbitrator from 2000-2006.
 He was a deputy High Court judge from 2002-2006.